-2.4 Lesson 5: Extract data from a simulation
+2.5 Lesson 5: Extract data from a simulation

 When the collision step is executed, the value of the density and the velocity are computed internally, in order to evaluate the equilibrium distribution.
 Those macroscopic variables are however interesting for the OpenLB end-user as well, and it would be a shame to simply neglect their value after use.
-Instead, a BlockLatticeXD sums them up internally, and in this way keeps track of the average density, average energy (half the square of the velocity norm) and the maximum value of the velocity norm.
-These values are accessed through the method getStatistics() of a blockLattice:
+These values are accessed through the method getStatistics() of a BlockLattice: